insarlab/MintPy/docs/installation.md

 #### 1. Prepare source file

 To use the package, you need to setup the environment.
-Depending on your shell, you may use commands below to setup pysar, by adding the following to your source file.
+Depending on your shell, you may use commands below to setup PySAR, by adding the following to your source file.
 They are for:
 1. To make pysar importable in python, by adding the path to PySAR directory to your _$PYTHONPATH_
 2. To make utility scripts available in command line, by adding _${PYSAR_HOME}/pysar_ and _${PYSAR_HOME}/sh_ to your _$path_.